xbeat/Machine-Learning/README.md

 Imbalanced Data in Machine Learning

 Imbalanced data occurs when one class significantly outnumbers the other(s) in a dataset.
 This common problem can lead to biased models that perform poorly on minority classes.
 In this presentation, we'll explore various techniques to handle imbalanced data using Python, focusing on practical implementations and real-world applications.

+## Ultimate EDA CheatCodes

+Data Loading and Initial Exploration

+The foundation of any EDA begins with efficiently loading data and performing initial checks.
+This involves reading various file formats, checking basic statistics, and understanding the dataset's structure using pandas and numpy libraries.

 ## Python Prefetching for Efficient Handling of Huge Data Sets